plembo/kubernetes-concepts/Concepts/01-Overview.md

 * Directives from the end-user

 ### Field Selectors
-Field selectors let you select Kubernetes resources based on the value of one or more resource fields.
-Here are some examples of field selector queries:
+Field selectors let you select Kubernetes resources based on the value of one or more resource fields, such as:
 * metadata.name=my-service
 * metadata.namespace!=default
 * status.phase=Pending